Norwegian cuisine: Meat

 variety of German sauerkraut), gravy, vegetables, and potatoes.

-All good cuts of meat are roasted, as in any cuisine.
-Side dishes vary with season and what goes with the meat.
+All good cuts of meat are roasted.
+Side dishes vary with season and their ability to complement the meat.
 Roast leg of lamb is an Easter classic, roast beef is not very common and game is often roasted for festive occasions.

-Lobscouse – stew: A stew consisting of cooked meat and various vegetables like potatoes, carrots, swede and onion.
+Lapskaus – stew: A stew consisting of cooked meat and various vegetables like potatoes, carrots, swede and onion.
 Lobscouse is often served with flatbrød.